zillykh/zillykh/README.md

 - 👋 Hi, I’m @zillykh

-- ✨ I’m interested in pony town, rblx, car gamez, making content, and doing commz zoon !!
+- ✨ I’m interezted in pony town, rblx, car gamez, making content, and doing commz zoon !!

 - 🌱 I’m currently learning zpanizh, and how to uze thiz app and more :)